wbrowar/workbench/README.md

 WB-Starter
 ==========

-My personal framework for front-end development includes some SASS, HTML, and JS snippits that I use on a regular basis.
-This framework is built using NPM and Gulp and it is meant to be pulled apart or modified for the project at hand.
+My personal framework for front-end development includes some SASS, HTML, and JS snippets that I use on a regular basis.
+This framework is built using NPM, Gulp, and Webpack and it is meant to be pulled apart or modified for the project at hand.
 By changing settings in the `package.json` file, this can be used for one-page landing pages, as well as used in full-fledged CMS themes.

-This is here for my own storage, but please let me know if you have any feedback or suggestions.
+This is here for my own storage, but please [let me know if you have any feedback or suggestions](https://github.com/wbrowar/WB-Starter/issues).

 ## Installation
 NOTE: these instructions are for a Mac.
 Commands for PC or Linux might be slightly different.